 The Roman Catholic Church has defined idolatry far too narrowly in its favor.
 Let's consider two things.

-Catholicism says that divine worship is for God only, yet it also says that it is okay to bow down before a statue of Mary, pray to Mary, believe that Mary delivers us from death, believe Mary atoned for us, etc., as long as you don't give her "divine worship."
-In other words, you can do almost anything worship-wise to Mary as you would to God--just don't call it "divine worship."
+Catholicism says that divine worship is for God only, yet it also says it is okay to bow down before a statue of Mary, pray to Mary, believe that Mary delivers us from death, believe Mary atoned for us, etc., as long as you don't give her "divine worship."
+In other words, you can do almost anything worship-wise to Mary as you would to God - just don't call it "divine worship."

 Exodus 20:5 and "worship"